band-a-prend/gentoo-overlay/README.md

 ---
 ### experimental packages of this overlay
 * dev-util/fortranproject - FortranProject plugin for Code::Blocks IDE (non-live "dev-util/codeblocks[fortran]::gentoo" has this plugin)
-* sci-libs/pyarma - PyArmadillo: linear algebra library for Python that is relied on Armadillo
 * sci-mathematics/scilab-bin - Open source software for numerical computation